go-task/task/docs/usage.md

       - echo "Hello World"
 ```

-`ignore_error` can also be set for a task, which mean errors will be supressed
+`ignore_error` can also be set for a task, which mean errors will be suppressed
 for all commands.
 But keep in mind this option won't propagate to other tasks
 called either by `deps` or `cmds`!